The trees are grouped in modules. Each module represents a different kind of requirements information.

 When you add a new project for the first time, the three default trees that are turned on are Objectives & Principles, Spaces & Locations, and Systems & Elements.

-The following modules can also be added:
+The following modules and trees can be added:

 Process & deliverables